Biig Piig: Career

 In 2016 Biig Piig began uploading her music to SoundCloud.
 In 2017 her single "Vice City" caught the attention of digital music platform COLORS, who invited her to record a live video session of the song at their Berlin studios.
 Released on 13 April, it was a breakthrough for her, and has been viewed over nine million times on YouTube and streamed more than seven million times on Spotify.
 She followed it up with the singles "24K" and "Perdida".
 The latter gained her further notice.

 On 27 April 2018 she released the first of a trilogy of projects, the five-track EP Big Fan of the Sesh, Vol 1.
 Its sequel, A World Without Snooze, Vol 2, followed on 22 March 2019.
 In June of that year she signed to RCA Records, releasing the track "Roses and Gold" 2 October 2019 in advance of a headlining European tour and her first official label release "Sunny", produced by Zach Nahome.

 The third in her trilogy, No Place For Patience, Vol. 3, her first EP on RCA, was released in November 2019 followed by latest EP release The Sky Is Bleeding in 2020, following a string of breakthrough singles including Switch,Don't Turn Around and Feels Right with combined streams of over 60 million.

 Biig Piig opened for Glass Animals on their Dreamland tour in November 2021.

-The single "Fun" was released on 14 June 2022.
+In 2021, she collaborated with Metronomy on their single "405".
+Her single "Fun" was released on 14 June 2022.
 Biig Piig features on the single "Rainbow Tables" by Bien Et Toi, released August 2022.

-In September she issued the single "Kerosene", co-written with Zach Nahome and Maverick Sabre.
+In September 2022 she issued the single "Kerosene", co-written with Zach Nahome and Maverick Sabre.